ThomasLastName/multiverse/functional_bnns/README.md

 To test that hypothesis, at bare minimum, we thus required an implementation of some training method which supports functional priors.

 Moreover, we required an implementation *at a sufficient level of quality* to also support extensive and varied empirical experiments.
-Finally, in order to "control for" the role of the training method and attempt to "isolate" the role of the prior distribution, it would be uncscientific to test only 1 or 2 training methods.
+Finally, in order to "control for" the role of the training method and "isolate" the role of the prior distribution, it would be uncscientific to test only 1 or 2 training methods.
 Rather, we felt that the most rigorous approach would be to implement several different training methods, in order to be confident that our conclusions are really the result of the prior distribution, and not merely an artifact of training.
 Unfortunately, production-level open source implementations existed only of BBB, and not (to our awareness) of the other training methods we wished to test.
 In fact, the prevalence of BBB above all other training methods may be merely a spurious result of the availability of software.
 Consequently, this package, also, serves to test whether or not BBB deserves its tentative status as the default method to train a BNN.

-So that is _why_ this package provides implementations of training methods other than (BBB).
+So that is _why_ this package provides implementations of training methods other than BBB.
 At the same time, modularizing the code and ensuring its flexibility became a necessity once we ramped up the variety of different architectures and priors we sought to test; that's _why_ this package provides a flexible, canonical framework for custom user-defined BNNs.
 Finally, since the original purpose of this package was to test rigorously which type of prior distribution gives the most desirable outcomes, of course a testing pipeline was necessary, as was a bunch of hyper-parameter tuning; that's _why_ this package provides a minimalist infrastructure for hyper-parameter tuning and model benchmarking.